MZB2021/learngit/README.txt

-git is a version control system git is a free softwqre
+git is a version control system git is a free software under distributed the GRL
 This is a insertions
 Add another